python/cpython/Doc/library/linecache.rst

 .. function:: getline(filename, lineno, module_globals=None)

    Get line *lineno* from file named *filename*.
-This function will never throw an exception --- it will return ``''`` on errors (the terminating newline character will be included for lines that are found).
+This function will never raise an exception --- it will return ``''`` on errors (the terminating newline character will be included for lines that are found).